We communicate with applicants via email, so please provide a valid email address and adjust your email settings to allow mail from Jefferson.edu.

 Watertown, MA 02471

-If your courses were completed outside of the United States, you must submit a course-by-course evaluation from WES (www.wes.org)
+If your coursework was completed outside of the United States, you must submit a course-by-course evaluation from one of the following international evaluation agencies:

 Submit a personal statement/essay describing your motivation or desire to become a Couple and Family Therapist to TJAPP.